abutheone/Adam-Riezqie/LabWork-1/readme.md

   telnet [target-ip]
   ```
   ![image](https://github.com/user-attachments/assets/3c80d78e-9904-4c9d-a4ab-e29bcb667df0)
-  > Here we got username and password is ```msfadmin:msfadmin```.
-Bare in mind, often we not get the credential as easy as this.
+  > Here we got the username and password: ```msfadmin:msfadmin```.
+Bear in mind, we often do not get the credentials as easily as this.

 ---